2023–24 KK Crvena zvezda season: Pre-season

 On 11 July Serbian international guard Miloš Teodosić joined the club on a one-year deal after his contract with Virtus Bologna expired.
 Teodosić is former EuroLeague and EuroCup champion, and winner of over 20 individual awards during his career including EuroLeague MVP, three times EuroLeague First Team, Serbian Player of the Year and EuroLeague 2010–20 All-Decade Team.
 He also won three silver medals with Serbia from the Summer Olympics, World Cup and EuroBasket and was captain of the national squad for fifteen years.

 On 12 July Hungarian international winger Ádám Hanga joined the club on a two-year deal.
 He arrived from Spanish side Real Madrid with whom he won last season's Euroleague.
 He was also EuroLeague Best Defender in 2017 and represented Hungary on two EuroBaskets.

 On 13 July Serbian forward Ognjen Dobrić left the club as a free agent and joined Italian side Virtus Bologna.
 He is the product of the club's youth academy and was part of the first squad for the last 7 seasons during which he won 15 trophies, multiple individual awards including being named Adriatic League Finals MVP in 2022 and became the twelfth best scorer in the club's history and the best scorer for the club in both European competitions and Adriatic league.

 Another player left the club on the same day.
 Argentine guard Facundo Campazzo left the club as a free agent after spending with them second half of the last season in which he won Serbian League and Serbian cup.

 On 14 July two new players joined the club.
-US-born Slovenian international center Mike Tobey joined the club from Spanis side Barcelona on a one-year contract.
+US-born Slovenian international center Mike Tobey joined the club from Spanish side Barcelona on a one-year contract.
 Second addition was Ukrainian-born Russian international bigman Joel Bolomboy who joined a club on a one-year contract from Greek side Olympiacos.

 On 15 July Lithuanian forward Rokas Giedraitis joined the club from the Spanish side Baskonia.
 He signed a one-year contract with the club.

 On 16 July American guard Shabazz Napier joined the club on a two-year contract from the Italian side Olimpia Milano.